lucabuia/prodencer/README.md

 # Multipole project

-Multipole porjection code in Matlab/Python
+Multipole porjection code in Python for projecting charge/spin densities from VASP and Abinit onto the tesseral harmonics.